49 pages 1 hour read

 Plot Summary

-At the novel’s opening, Douglas Raymer, the police chief of North Bath, goes to the funeral of a former judge, the honorable Flatt.
-He arrives late, having been tied up in a search effort for Mayor Moynihan’s mentally ill wife, Alice.
-The cemetery evokes a memory of attending the funeral of his wife, Becka.
-Becka died unexpectedly by falling down the stairs, just moments after she announced that she was leaving Raymer to live with someone whom she loved more.
+Douglas Raymer, the police chief of North Bath, goes to the funeral of Judge Flatt, with whom he was not on particularly good terms.
+Raymer arrives late, having been tied up in a search effort for Mayor Moynihan’s mentally ill wife, Alice.
+The cemetery reminds Raymer of the funeral of his own wife, Becka.
+Becka died in a random accident, falling down the stairs moments after she announced that she was leaving Raymer for someone she loved more.
 Throughout the novel, Raymer is preoccupied with a garage door opener she left behind, believing that if he traverses the entire town, it will eventually activate the garage door of her lover.